welandfr/openai-ama-api/README.md

-# OpenAPI Ask-Me-Anything pass-through API
+# OpenAPI Ask-Me-Anything passthrough API
 ### Fredrik Welander

+A "passthrough" API for sharing your

 ## Usage: